 In this case it would be Cyrus/Darius "succeeding" the previous Babylonian king, Belshazzar, which is how Cyrus, like previous conquerors of Babylon as we noted, painstakingly presents his usurpation in the Cyrus Cylinder and other cuneiform anyway.

-I.E. Other Evidence
+I.G.
+Other Evidence

-Ancient Jewish writers were quite knowledgeable about the general history of the Persian and Babylonian empires.
+Ancient Jewish writers of the post-Exilic era were quite knowledgeable about the general history of the Persian and Babylonian empires.
 One of the non-canonical writings found among the Dead Sea Scrolls, the Testament of Nabonidus (50 BC) has such accurate information about Nabonidus that Michael E. Stone speculates the author might've had reliable, early information.
 [Jewish Writings of the Second Temple Period (Fortress Press: 1984), p.36] The author of Bel and the Dragon himself knows the Median ruler who preceded Cyrus was Astyages (1:1 = Dan.
 14:1).
 So again, it's unlikely Daniel intended for an intermediate ruler between Belshazzar and Cyrus, especially an otherwise unattested one and with a Persian name (when every educated author, even a fabulist, who knew of Belshazzar, for example, would've known Astyages was a Mede and who the Medes were).
 It is strange that C. C. Torrey notes that,

 ...The simple fact is this, that according to the accepted view of the Jewish scholars and writers, in the Greek period and still later, a kingdom of the Medes preceded that of the Persians, and Darius I Hystaspis [Darius the Mede] was the monarch of this Median kingdom.
 Aside from this one important error, the Jewish writers made no mistake in regard to the Persian kings, but everywhere preserved their true order.
 [Torrey, p.178, n.1]